SerenTera/DressUpYourFriends/README.md

 ## Known bugs
 - It will not work for targets of different Race.
 Although it seems to work well regardless of classes.
 - Also does not seem to work for targets of different height/thigh/shape whatever when it comes to costume, though it worked alright when i unequipped costume and left the equipments or inners(fml,see safety advice 1) equipped.
 (Investigate this soon, prob one of the unk values), so only costume is affected by shape differences.
 - Attempting to do those above will cause a floating head effect.
 Simply move out and back from the sight of the target to reload their appearances.
+It can actually work sometimes, i tested on a castanic and lul, have you seen a elin using arccannon before?
 - Probably will not save module-changed appearances by other modules yet.
 Will try to do that next, after working out the costume issues.

 ## Safety advice